LifeofDan-EL/100-days-of-code/log.md

 **Thoughts:** When designing a class hierarchy, apply the *IS-A* test, which is simply, "Does it make sense to say type X IS-A type Y?"
 There is also a *HAS-A* test, "Does it make sense to say type X HAS-A Y?"

 **Non-coding Activity:** I watched [Hustlers](https://en.wikipedia.org/wiki/Hustlers_(film)), it was enjoyable, enjoyed Jennifer Lopez's acting skills.
 Finished Season 2 of [Castlevania](https://en.wikipedia.org/wiki/Castlevania_(TV_series))

+### Day 14: July 27, 2020

+**Today's Progress:** Finished Chapter 5, Subclasses and Superclasses: Using Your Inheritance.Inheritance looks tricky from outside but I guess with time I'll get better at it.
+Worked on [this](https://github.com/LifeofDan-EL/Hello_Kotlin/blob/master/src/HeadFirst/Animals.kt).

+**Thoughts:** Polymorphism is the ability to use any subtype object in place of it's supertype.
+As different subclasses can have different implementations of the same function, it allows each object to respond to function calls in the way that’s most appropriate for each object.
+The IS-A relationship works just one way.

+**Non-coding Activity:** Binge watched Season 3 of [Castlevania](https://en.wikipedia.org/wiki/Castlevania_(TV_series)), didn't finish it though.
+Spent most of the time discussing, debating and arguing on Whatsapp.